scienxlab/redflag/docs/development.md

 ## Installation

-You can install this package with `pip`.
+You can install this package with `pip` or `conda`.
 The `dev` option will install the packages you need for testing and building the documentation.

     pip install redflag[dev]